HVLepage/cavep-unah/_posts/2023-06-14-SecondUNAHvisit.markdown

 Para ver el programa de la visita, utilice el enlace anterior titulado 'Field Trip Schedule'.

-## Bioacoustics & Biodiversity – field visit to Monks Wood, Woodwalton Fen & Ouse Washes with E.Barnes
+## Bioacoustics & Biodiversity – field visit to Monks Wood, Woodwalton Fen & Ouse Washes with Eustace Barnes
 This day was aimed at visiting two National Nature Reserves: Monks Wood and Woodwalton Fen, where environmental research is advancing rapidly.
 At both sites there are research centres where environmental investigations are being undertaken.

 At Monks Wood investigations are looking into the impacts of climate change on vegetation dynamics, species diversity and the spread of disease in natural systems.
 In particular, investigations are looking at newly arrived insect species from Europe, changes in species composition in avifauna and lepidoptera, and Ash die-back and its connection to climate change.